arab-meet/2.ROS-Basics-Workshop/ROS-Messages-and-Topics/ros_topic_and_messages.md

 - **`rostopic echo /topic`**: This prints messages to the screen. rostopic find message_type: This finds topics by their type.
 - **`rostopic hz /topic`**: This displays the publishing rate of the topic.
 - **`rostopic info /topic`**: This prints information about the active topic, the topics published, the ones it is subscribed to, and services.
 - **`rostopic list`**: This prints information about active topics.
 - **`rostopic pub /topic type args`**: This publishes data to the topic.
   It allows us to create and publish data in whatever topic we want, directly from the command line.
 - **`rostopic type /topic`**: This prints the topic type, that is, the type of message it publishes.

-## Publishers

-Publishers are nodes that send messages to a specific topic.
-Publishers create and send messages at a certain rate or in response to specific events.

-They are responsible for generating data or information to be shared with other nodes in the system.

-Publishers use the **`rospy.Publisher()`** (for **Python**) or **`ros::Publisher`** (for **C++**) API to advertise the topic they will publish to.

-## Subscribers

-Subscribers are nodes that receive messages from a specific topic.

-Subscribers process the received messages and perform actions based on the data.
-They listen for messages on a particular topic and execute a callback function whenever a new message is received.

-Subscribers use the **`rospy.Subscriber()`** (for **Python**) or **`ros::Subscriber`**(for **C++**) API to subscribe to the desired topic and specify the callback function to handle incoming messages.

----

-You can see the **`topics`** list  using the following command lines:
+**You can see the **`topics`** list  using the following command lines**:

 ```bash
 rostopic list